 2 If the ‘R’ flag = 1, indicating failure, then the STA shall abandon the FILS authentication.

 If PFS is being used for the exchange, the AP’s public key shall be converted from an octet string to an element according to the conversion in 11.3.7.2.5 (Octet string to element conversion).
-Then the STA shall verify the AP’s public key in a group-specific fashion as described in 5.6.2.3 of NIST SP 800-56A R2.
-If verification fails, the STA shall terminate the FILS authentication protocol.
+Then the STA shall validatethe AP’s public key in a group-specific fashion as described in 5.6.2.3 of NIST SP 800-56A R2.
+If validationfails, the STA shall terminate the FILS authentication protocol.
 Otherwise, the STA shall perform the group's scalar-op (see 11.3.4.1 (General)) with the AP’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.

 The STA shall perform key derivation per 11.11.2.5 (Key establishment with FILS authentication) and key confirmation per 11.11.2.6 (Key confirmation with FILS authentication).